lightr4in/renash/README.md

 ## Note

 Use this tool with caution, as it may cause data loss if used improperly.
-Make sure to back up your files before using this tool.
+Make sure to back up your files before using this tool if in doubts.

 ## Contribution